Deware-PK/Perks/README.md

 # Perks
 Perks plugin which add special ability to players who has perks' item inside their inventory.\
-It also compatible with AirdropX ( By Deware ) and WeaponMechanics( By DeeCaaD )
+It also compatible with AirdropX ( By Deware ) and WeaponMechanics( By DeeCaaD )\
+Almost everything is customizable.

 Configuration: (You can find out what special ability that this plugin have below Buff section)